quynquyn/lessons/_lessons/class2/lesson05.md

 > P1: **Wow!
 You have a big family.
 I didn’t know that.
 What does your father do for a living?**
 > P2: **He’s a doctor.
 He works at a local hospital.**
 > P1: **You must be proud of him.
 What is your mother like?**
 > P2: **My mother is talkative.
 She talks a lot about all sorts of things.
 She’s also very caring.
-She always prepares delicious meals for out family**
+She always prepares delicious meals for our family**
 > P1: **You are so lucky.
 Who makes most of the decisions in your family?**
 > P2: **My mom and my dad.
 But I and my siblings can share our opinions and my parents will listen.
 How about you?
 Do you have any siblings?**
 > P1: **No, I’m an only child.
 It gets lonely sometimes.**